Technology Readiness Courses

 There are several important considerations to keep in mind about technology as you graduate.
 These include the following:

-- Any software (apps) that are licensed by the school will be revoked in June.
+- Any software (apps) that are licensed by the school will be revoked on June 19, 2020.

 - If you wish to continue using those apps, you will have to purchase them in the App Store.